 - if you are involved in too many, they can take over your feed

 - time spent on creating and working on the hashtag game is time taken away from more important activities like working on your own content and liking and commenting authentically across IG

 Be Careful How You Spend Your Most Valuable Commodity: Time

-Time is a rare commodity!
-Actually, we talk to many of you, and it is probably the resource that is in least supply.
-So you need to be very strategic and intentional in your choices with how you spend it.
-Let’s go back to the amount of time spent on the many activities involved in hosting hashtag games…(the list we made above to illustrate a general picture of the time it takes) It takes a lot of time!
+Time is a rare commodity Actually, we talk to many of you, and it is probably the resource that is in least supply.
+So, you need to be very strategic and intentional in your choices with how you spend it.
+Let’s go back to the amount of time spent on the many activities involved in hosting hashtag games.
+Remember the list we made above to illustrate a general picture of the time it takes?
+It takes a lot of time.

 - working on new decor projects